 It all started early Sunday.
-It was a perfect-weather day here.
+It was a perfect weather day here.
 I got the kids dressed and ready to go to the farmer’s market.
 The plan?
-Pick up some fresh bread, mozzerella, pesto, tomato and fruit and head to a nearby park area where Will would ride his bike and we’d have a picnic lunch on our bright flowered blanket.
+Pick up some fresh bread, mozzarella, pesto, tomato and fruit and head to a nearby park area where Will would ride his bike and we’d have a picnic lunch on our bright flowered blanket.
 Perfect end of summer day.

 That’s when I discovered that my beagles, Snoopy and Scrappy, were gone.